mafaldacf/IAED/README.md

-# IST-IAED
+# IST-IAED 2019/2020

-IST - Introduction to Algorithms and Data Structures 2019/2020
+## First Delivery
+Develop a logistics system in C

+## Second Delivery
+Develop a database management system of friendly football matches